-We have audited the accompanying consolidated financial statements of SBH Community Service Network, Inc. and Affiliate (the "Organization"), which comprise the consolidated statements of financial position with consolidating information as of December 31, 2021 and 2020, and the related consolidated statements of activities with consolidating information, functional expenses and cash flows for the years then ended, and the related notes to the consolidated financial statements.
+We have audited the consolidated financial statements of SBH Community Service Network, Inc. and Affiliate (the "Organization"), which comprise the consolidated statement of financial position with consolidating information as of December 31, 2022, and the related consolidated statements of activities with consolidating information, functional expenses and cash flows for the year then ended, and the related notes to the consolidated financial statements.

-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of the Organization as of December 31, 2021 and 2020, and the changes in their net assets and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of the Organization as of December 31, 2022, and the changes in their net assets and their cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.